 You have a unique opportunity for significant capital gains tax relief – if you act quickly.

 It’s not complicated.
-You don’t have to become a financial planner to understand it.
+You don’t have to become a financial professional to understand it.

 The following technique won’t work for everyone.
 But if you have loved ones (children, parents or others) who you want to assist, you have an amazing opportunity to do so and save a bundle in capital gains at the same time.